thesaurus-linguae-aegyptiae/tla-web/README.md

 Install, populate, and run the [backend](https://github.com/JKatzwinkel/tla-es) first.

-To initialize the frontend project, install third-party JavaScript/CSS resources by running:
+Run the frontend application using the `bootRun` task from the spring boot gradle plugin (on windows, you will probably need to use the native wrapper `./gradlew.bat` instead):

-    gradle installAssets
+    gradle bootrun

-This will download and install [Bootstrap](https://getbootstrap.com/), [Font Awesome](https://fontawesome.com/), [JQuery](https://jquery.com/), and [Headroom.js](https://wicky.nillia.ms/headroom.js/).
+On its first run, this will download and install [Bootstrap](https://getbootstrap.com/), [Font Awesome](https://fontawesome.com/), [JQuery](https://jquery.com/), and [Headroom.js](https://wicky.nillia.ms/headroom.js/).
 In order to override the respective default bundle versions of some of these, you can use the environment variables shown in [`.env.template`](.env.template), e.g. by defining them in a `.env` file: